Ersain/reddit-clone/README.md

 ```sh
 $ git clone git@github.com:MagiskBoy/RedditClone.git
 ```
-After download, setup your virtual environment (I used Python venv)
+After download, setup your virtual environment (I used Python venv).
 <br>
 Go to the folder with the project and type the following in your terminal:
 ```sh